bluescan/bip39tools/README.md

 rolls to generate a 24-word (256 bit) mnemonic.

 ### BIP-39 Considerations
-The tricky part with BIP-39 is computing a valid checksum.
-The last word contains some bits that are the checksum, and some that are part of the source entropy, so you really can't think of the checksum as 'the last word'.

 BIP-39 is specified here https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki

+The tricky part with BIP-39 is computing a valid checksum offline.
+The last word contains some bits that are the checksum and some that are part of the source entropy -- the checksum is not really 'the last word'.
+That's why with other dice methods you can roll for 23 words, and then there are multiple choices for the final word, one for each choice of the entropy bits for that word.
+With a 24-word mnemonic, 8 of the 11 bits are for the checksum.

-The existence of the checksum (and specifically the method used to compute it) is, in my opinion, unfortunate.
+The existence of the checksum (and specifically the method used to compute it) is, I think, a little unfortunate.
 If there were no checksum, it would be a trivial exercise to generate the mnemonic from any random source a user desires without the sentence touching a computer at all.
 Specifically there are two paragraphs that I find
 vague: